You have turned-in this assignment. You can review the lesson and see your previous answers.

 That's usually herbs.

-Do you remember about two thirds of the Eatwell Guide are foods from plants?
-And when we make the aloo gobi, we used lots of different types of food skills today, didn't we?
-And we used measuring, cutting, particularly with the two safe cutting techniques, stirring, and we used the hob and we used heat control to control it from a boil or frying to a simmer.
+And we used measuring, cutting, particularly with the two safe cutting techniques, stirring, and we used a hob, and we used heat control to control it from a boil or frying to a simmer.

 And lastly, we learned that the results from a sensory test and other feedback can help justify any changes for the future and help us improve what we do.

-So congratulations on making this fantastic dish and I really hope you make it again very, very soon.
+I really hope you make it again very, very soon.

 And remember, you could use different vegetables in the future and perhaps different types of spices too.

-Thanks ever so much and I hope you pick another cooking and nutrition lesson very soon.
+Thanks ever so much, and I hope you pick another cooking and nutrition lesson very soon.

-Take care and I'll see you soon.
+Take care, and I'll see you soon.